refinedev/refine/documentation/docs/ui-integrations/chakra-ui/theming/index.md

 }
 ```

 The theme object is where you define your application's color palette, type scale, font stacks, breakpoints, border radius values, and more.
-You can either create your own theme object or use theme that provide from **refine**.
+You can either create your own theme object or use theme that provide from **Refine**.
 You can find more information about theme in Chakra UI documentation.

 > For more information, refer to the [Chakra UI documentation &#8594](https://chakra-ui.com/docs/styled-system/customize-theme)